One of the best forensic psychology undergraduate programs will propel you to play a vital part in the legal process.

-The program’s 120-credit course load comprises 26-35 credits in electives, 42 general education credits, and 43-52 credits in the forensic psychology major.
+The program’s 120-credit course load comprises 26-35 credits in electives, 42 general education credits, and 43-52 credits in the forensic psychology degree program.
 Students begin their studies with introductory classes like Introduction to Psychology and Pre-Calculus.
-As students continue into more advanced terrain, they take courses like Seminar in Forensic Psychology, Psychology of Criminal Behavior, and Advanced Undergraduate Research Experience in Psychology.
+As forensic psychology students continue into more advanced terrain, they take courses like:

-Students should note that John Jay College offers a dual bachelor’s and master’s program in forensic psychology.
+Students should note that John Jay College offers a dual bachelor’s and master’s program.
 A master’s isn’t a necessary degree—most doctoral programs accept students with an undergraduate degree—but it will enhance your resume, likelihood for admittance, and knowledge.

 Southern New Hampshire University